frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

   Specify the issuer DN.

 ``--ca <NAME>``
   Specify a FreeIPA CA name.

-If none of these arguments is specified, the search will apply to all CAs.
+The behaviour is the same as if the subject DN of the named CA had been specified via ``--issuer``.

+If both ``--issuer`` and ``--ca`` are given and the two DNs are not equal, the result of the search will be empty.

 ``ipa cert-show``
 '''''''''''''''''

-The ``ipa cert-show`` command shall have new options for specifying the CA whose certificate to show, and for retrieving the CA chain ending with the specified certificate.
+The ``ipa cert-show`` command shall have new options for specifying the issuer of the cert to show (in addition to the existing serial number argument), and for retrieving the CA chain ending with the specified certificate.

-``--ca=NAME``
+``--ca <NAME>``
-  Specify a CA.  Defaults to the IPA CA.
+  Specify the issuer of the certificate.
+Defaults to the IPA CA.
+  If there is no certificate with the specified serial number issued by the specified CA, the result is **not found**.

 ``--chain``
   Request the certificate chain (when saving via ``--out <file>``,